EladB1/swervec/README.md

  - To run unit tests only: `./gradlew test`
  - To run integration tests only: `./gradlew integration`
  - To run both: `./gradlew check`
+ - Manual testing: `./gradlew run --args=<path/to/file>`

+#### Testing Objectives
+1. Provide proof of correctness for implementation of compiler and language ideas
+2. Handle regressions breaking existing code
+3. Document compiler and language features/structure through usage
+4. Catch bugs as early as possible

 ## Language specification